 Here is a quick way to relieve yourself of old resentments.

-Second decide whether wrongs were real or imaged.
+#2.
+Second, decide whether wrongs were real or imaged.
 Sometimes you get caught up in the emotion of the situation.
-When you identify the wrongs done to you the wrongs lose their power and you are able to let go of them.
+When you identify the wrongs done to you, the mistakes lose their power, and you are able to let go of them.
 Then you can assess the value of why you have been holding onto the wrongs against the feeling of blaming yourself or waiting for the other person to hurt as much as you did or for the idea that you let them happen.

 I am willing to bet that if you are reading this article, you already have a strong suspicion that you are carrying old resentments.
-If you said “yes” so much of what was stated above is true for you, so you need to begin to free yourself for all your old resentment baggage that depletes your emotional energy.
+If you said “yes” so much of what was stated above is right for you, so you need to begin to free yourself from all your old resentment baggage that depletes your emotional energy.

-For more information visit website and click here to receive a free eBook
+For more information visit my website and click here to receive a free eBook.